Farii01/Multimodal-Machine-LEarning/README.md

 # Multimodal_Machine_Learning
-The datasets are uploaded as well as the codes
+The datasets are uploaded as well as the codes.

-In each code the steps taken are:
+In each of the codes, the steps taken are:
 1. Data Collection by Web scrapping : Web scraping tools were employed to collect the necessary data from IMDB.
 I learned this new way of collecting information for a dataset, which I didn’t know about before.
 I scrapped the information from the html code of the website which was quite challenging.

 2. Data pre-processing: Each dataset was properly cleaned and necessary steps were taken to prepare them for their model training.
 Applied scaling, feature extraction, conversion and other important steps where it was necessary.